apache/airflow/generated/PYPI_README.md

 ## Who uses Apache Airflow?

-Check the organizations who are using Apache Airflow [in the wild](https://github.com/apache/airflow/blob/main/INTHEWILD.md).
+More than 400 organizations are using Apache Airflow [in the wild](https://github.com/apache/airflow/blob/main/INTHEWILD.md).

-## Who Maintains Apache Airflow?
+## Who maintains Apache Airflow?

 Airflow is the work of the [community](https://github.com/apache/airflow/graphs/contributors), but the [core committers/maintainers](https://people.apache.org/committers-by-project.html#airflow)